Hans-Jeiger/SpectatorDrones/README.md

 ### Installing

-In the root folder of your Unreal Engine project, move to the Plugins folder.
-(If there is no Plugins folder, you can just create a folder named "Plugins".)

-Within the Plugins folder, clone this repository:
+Open your Unreal Engine project in the editor.
+In the top left bar, go to "Edit", and then "Plugins".
+In the bottom right corner of the Plugins tab, click "New Plugin".
+Choose "Content Only".Name the plugin whatever you want, then click "Create Plugin".
+Now exit the editor.

+Locate your project in the explorer, and enter the Plugins folder.
+Here, you should see a folder for the plugin you created.
+Enter the folder and remove all the content from it.
+Then, inside the now empty folder, clone this project:

 ```
 git clone https://github.com/Hans-Jeiger/SpectatorDrones.git